Page Visited: 2057

 - They reduce the emission and have a better performance with better fuel efficiency.

-Now a days Fuel injection is widely used as it save fuel and gives more power, and moreover it has low emission which is one of the most important factor which should be considered.
-Yes it is costly and complicated and needs an expert to install and maintain, but that is fine when seeing the emission level and low fuel consumption.
+Nowadays Fuel injection is widely used as it saves fuel and gives more power, and moreover, it has low emission which is one of the most important factors which should be considered.
+Yes, it is costly and complicated and needs an expert to install and maintain, but that is fine when seeing the emission level and low fuel consumption.

 Also published on Medium.